Killing of Alvin Cole: Reactions

 A McDonalds on North Avenue in Wauwatosa is boarded up to protect windows.

 On October 7, 2020 Milwaukee County District Attorney John T. Chisholm announced that Officer Mensah would not be charged because he had reasonable belief that deadly force was necessary.
 Governor Tony Evers announced earlier on October 7 that he had activated Wisconsin National Guard members as a precaution, which were later confirmed to be "hundreds" of troops.
-Wauwatosa Police Chief announced on social media that his police department agreed with the decision not to charge Officer Joseph Mensah with a crime.
+The Wauwatosa police chief announced on social media that his police department agreed with the decision not to charge Officer Joseph Mensah with a crime.

 Also on October 7, 2020, an independent investigator, Steven M. Biskupic, a former federal prosecutor, released an 81-page report that stated officer Mensah should be fired.
 One of the reasons the report recommended termination: the investigator concluded that Mensah made less than truthful statements.
 The report went on to say that keeping Mensah on as a police officer would be "an extraordinary, unwarranted and unnecessary risk".